oracle/wookiee-cache/README.md

 * namespace - Override this value to change the default level of compression

+## Security
+Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process

 ## License
-Copyright (c) 2004 Oracle and/or its affiliates.
+Copyright (c) 2004, 2023 Oracle and/or its affiliates.
 Released under the Apache License Version 2.0